US track star speaks out after positive marijuana test - KTVZ

 US track star speaks out after positive marijuana test

-That marijuana is a banned substance in sports seemed to take many by surprise — and prompted some anger.
-How could a sprinter gain an unfair advantage using a substance known to bring about a sense of relaxation?
-“If you can run that fast with weed in your system,” one outraged fan tweeted, “you ought to get TWO medals even before the Olympics start,” while another quipped, “Marijuana is not a performance enhancing drug unless you’re in a pie eating contest.”
+Richardson cited finding out from a reporter that her biological mother had passed away as part of the reason she consumed marijuana, saying: “I was just thinking it would be a normal interview and then on the interview to hear that information come from a complete stranger, it was definitely triggering, it was nerve shocking because it’s like who are you to tell me that?

-Also perplexing in the case of Richardson is that the substance she tested positive for is legal in the state, Oregon, where she used it.
-In the United States, professional leagues, including the NBA and the NFL, have relaxed and/or eradicated testing for marijuana, and while it remains illegal on the federal level, its recreational use is allowed in 18 states and counting.
-What does that mean for sports, since about half of the professional teams in this country play in states that allow the regulated sale of cannabis products?
+“From there just blinded by emotions, blinded by bad news, blinded by just hiding hurt, honestly for the fact that I can’t hide myself, so at least in some type of way, I was trying to hide my pain.”

-The World Anti-Doping Agency (WADA) says it labels marijuana as a banned substance because it “[poses a health risk to athletes, has the potential to enhance performance, and violates the spirit of sport.”
-Which means, yes, Richardson broke the rules.
-She tested positive and she has accepted the consequences — she is owning her mistake.
-But at what cost?
-Are the rules just?
-Are they even logical?
+The World Anti-Doping Agency (WADA) and the USADA label cannabis as a banned substance as it “poses a health risk to athletes, has the potential to enhance performance and violates the spirit of sport.”

-The criminalization of marijuana has been a central component to the deeply embedded inequities of the carceral state in America, policing Black and brown bodies and the communities they live in while exploding the for-profit prison industry.
-So, while Richardson — who has taken responsibility for her actions and apologized in an interview with NBC’s Today Show to her family, fans and sponsors — might be guilty of a bad decision made just before a big race, the bigger picture of the legacy of America’s so-called war on drugs should also be under the microscope.
+“Everything I do comes from me naturally.
+No steroid(s).
+No anything.
+This incident was about marijuana.
+After my sanctions are up, I’ll be back and able to compete and every single time I step on the track I’ll be ready to compete for whatever anti-doping agency to come and get what it is that they need,” Richardson concluded.

-Also suspect is WADA’s claim over concern for the health of athletes, in addition to its worry about unfair advantage.
-While the damage caused by the use of anabolic steroids is well documented — liver damage, hypertension, violent mood swings and lower sperm count in men — marijuana has known benefits when it comes to chronic pain.
-Richardson’s reveal about her mental state during the Olympic trials should also be considered.
-She had a rough run in the days leading up to the 100-meter at the trials, when a reporter blindsided her with the information that her biological mother had died, sending her into what she called an “emotional panic.”
+“Sha’Carri Richardson’s situation is incredibly unfortunate and devastating for everyone involved,” USA Track and Field said in a statement.
+“Athlete health and well-being continue to be one of USATF’s most critical priorities and we will work with Sha’Carri to ensure she has ample resources to overcome any mental health challenges now and in the future.”

 The-CNN-Wire